AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/create-segments.md

 In this lesson, we will build some segments based on the profile data we have ingested in the previous lessons.

 Once you have Real-time Customer Profiles, you can create segments and audiences to create groups of individuals who share similar traits and might respond similarly to marketing strategies.

-While the terms segment and audience are often used interchangeable, in Experience Platform we sometimes make a subtle distinction between:

-* **Segment definition**: The rule set used to describe key characteristics or behavior of a target audience.
-Once conceptualized, the rules outlined in a segment definition are used to determine qualifying audience members for a segment.
-* **Audience**: The resulting set of profiles that meet the criteria of a segment definition.
+The building blocks of these segments are the XDM fields which you created earlier, enabled for profile, and ingested data.

 **Data Architects** will need to create segments outside of this tutorial.